 “A lot of people think of governance only in terms of the ability to bring somebody to court, but there are many different ways that you could encourage or discourage behavior,” Bowman says.
 “That’s what we really are talking about when talking about governance.”

 The challenge of cybersecurity is too complex for one person — or even one academic field — to have the knowledge necessary to solve it.
 That’s why GSI brings together expert minds from across ASU’s research community; a problem that affects so many also requires many perspectives to understand it.

 “This kind of research is going to be valuable whether you're talking about the laptop on your desk or large-scale industrial control systems like we see in infrastructure,” Winterton says.

 ASU’s Global Security Initiative is partially supported by Arizona’s Technology and Research Initiative Fund.
-TRIF investment has enabled thousands of scientific discoveries, over 800 patents, 280 new startup companies and hands-on training for approximately 33,000 students across Arizona’s universities.
+TRIF investment has enabled hands-on training for tens of thousands of students across Arizona’s universities, thousands of scientific discoveries and patented technologies, and hundreds of new start-up companies.
 Publicly supported through voter approval, TRIF is an essential resource for growing Arizona’s economy and providing opportunities for Arizona residents to work, learn and thrive.